 On the southern edge of the city of Rotterdam along the Maas River is located one more interesting attraction that is very popular among local people.
 More precisely, it is an art piece consisting of a mirror with a diameter of approximately 3.5 meters.
 It is located on an artificial hill Gaatkensbult in the Jan Gerritsepolder recreational area.
-The project Sky, Moon, Mirror, Environment as well as the project The Elastic Perspective (more information here) is part of a local art plan for this part of the city that has been built over the past decade.
+The project Sky, Moon, Mirror, Environment as well as the project The Elastic Perspective (more information here) is part of a local art plan.
+Both projects of this part of the city that has been built over the past decade.

-A hill with art installation Sky, Moon, Mirror, Environment is very popular among local residents and it is mostly used for recreation.
-At the time of my visit, a group of athletes used a hill to run from down to the top.
+A hill with art installation Sky, Moon, Mirror, Environment is very popular among local residents.
+They mostly use it for recreation.
+During my visit, a group of athletes used a hill to run from down to the top.

 In short, some of his famous works are: Drie elementen (1983), Drie zuilen afgedekt door een schijf (1986), Zonder titel (1987), The Library (1988), Passages (1995), Eight Songs For Diepenheim (2007/08) etc. You can find out more about the author of this artwork on: